yassinemajidi/mcommerce/README.md

 ### Mcommerce-backend:

 I have a Node.js backend for my e-commerce application with a directory structure that includes a "mcommerce-backend" folder.
 In this folder, I have a "controllers" directory containing two files, "order.js" and "products.js."
-These files likely contain the logic for managing orders and products in my application.
+These files contain the logic for managing orders and products in my application.

 I also have a "db" directory that contains three files, "app.js," "connect.js," and "schema.js."
-These files probably handle database connection and schema for my application.
+These files handle database connection and schema for my application.
 Additionally, there are other files in the root directory of my backend, including a ".dockerignore" file, a ".gitignore" file, a "Dockerfile," a "package-lock.json" file, a "package.json" file, and a "server.js" file.

 The "Dockerfile" is used to define the environment and dependencies needed to run my application in a Docker container.
 The "package-lock.json" and "package.json" files manage the dependencies of my application.
 Finally, the "server.js" file is likely the entry point for my main server.